k0retux/fuddly/docs/source/data_model.rst

     its default form (meaning default quantity will be used for each subnodes and if the node has multiple shapes, the higher weighted one will be used.
     Likewise for `Pick` sections).
+    Also, the method :meth:`framework.node.Node.unfreeze()` won't perform any changes on non-terminal nodes which are not mutable.
   - ``MH.Attr.Determinist``: This attribute can be set directly through the keywords ``determinist`` or ``random``.
 Refer to them for details.
 By default, it is set.